Chinese Islamic architecture: Modern times

 After 1945 and until the 1980s, Islam was tightly controlled by the state.
 During the Cultural Revolution a large number of mosques and religious structures were destroyed or damaged.
 Serious strife occurred such as the Shadian incident in 1975.
 The opening instituted under Deng Xiaoping relaxed the controls.
 Traditional Islamic architectural influences started coming in stronger, with many rebuilt and renovated mosques having Islamic-style domes and minarets.
-Shadian's Great Mosque (大清真寺 Da qingzhensi) was constructed with a design inspired from the Middle East.
+The Grand Mosque of Shadian was constructed with a design inspired from the Middle East.

 Starting in 2018 the government instituted a sinicization policy "to guide Islam to be compatible with socialism and implement measures to sinicise the religion".
 The campaign is also called the three sanhua (三化), or "the three -izations", to implement "de-Arabization", "de-Saudization" and "de-halalization".
 This included removing domes and minarets.
 This policy has led to public unrest such as in August 2018 at the Weizhou Grand Mosque in Ningxia and in June 2023 in Najiaying, Yunnan.
-Shadian's Great Mosque's architecture is also slated for renovation to remove the dome and remodel the minaret with Chinese traditional architecture.
+The Great Mosque of Shadian was also renovated to remove the dome and remodel the minaret with Chinese traditional architecture.